NCCloud/metadata-reflector/CONTRIBUTING.md

 You can easily run the controller by following these steps:

-1) Create a Kubernetes cluster or change the `kubectl` context for the existing one.
+1) Create a Kubernetes cluster or change the `kubectl` context to the existing one.

 ```bash
 make cluster